influxdata/docs-v2/content/chronograf/v1.9/guides/create-alert-rules.md

 To enable and disable alerts, click on **{{< icon "alert" "v2">}} Alerting** in the left navigation bar and select **Alert Rules**.

   - To enable an alert rule, locate the alert rule and click the box **Task Enabled**.
 A blue dot shows the task is enabled.
 A message appears to confirm the rule was successfully enabled.
   - To disable an alert rule, click the box **Task Enabled**.
-The blue dot will disappear and you will receive a message letting you know the alert was successfully disabled.
+The blue dot disappears and a message confirms the alert was successfully disabled.

 ## Delete alert rules